 You can read more about Rick’s remarkable story in his book entitled, Phoenix Tears: The Rick Simpson Story.

 But should we trust his findings?

-And yet, we still can't say for sure that cannabis oil will cure cancer with absolute certainty.
+And yet, we still can’t say that cannabis oil will cure or even treat cancer with absolute certainty.